Led Zeppelin III: Side two

 "Gallows Pole" is an updated arrangement of a traditional folk song called "The Maid Freed from the Gallows", inspired by a version recorded by Fred Gerlach.
 Page played a variety of acoustic and electric guitars and banjo, while Jones played mandolin as well as bass.
 It was reworked by Page and Plant for their 1994 album No Quarter: Jimmy Page and Robert Plant Unledded.

 "Tangerine" was written by Page in 1968, when the Yardbirds were still together.
 The track features pedal steel guitar as well as acoustic.
 It was added to the group's live acoustic set in 1971 and performed regularly into the following year.
 It was then revived as a four-part harmony arrangement in 1975.

 "That's the Way" had the original title of "The Boy Next Door".
 It was written in Bron-Yr-Aur about the problems two people faced in a relationship and the clashes with their families.
-The song became a staple part of the group's acoustic set throughout the 1970s and was played at the Bath Festival, where Led Zeppelin performed acoustically for the first time in the UK.
+The song became a staple of the group's acoustic set throughout the 1970s and was played at the Bath Festival, where Led Zeppelin performed acoustically for the first time in the UK.
 Page thought highly of Plant's lyrics and considered it a breakthrough in their development as a songwriting team.
 The pair had gone for a walk and, on their return, sat down by a ravine with a tape recorder, where Page started to play the tune, to which Plant improvised a verse.

 "Bron-Y-Aur Stomp" was originally called "Jennings Farm Blues" and recorded as an electric arrangement, at the end of 1969.
 It was subsequently reworked as an acoustic number and featured Bonham playing spoons.

 The closing track, "Hats Off to (Roy) Harper", was based on the Bukka White blues song "Shake 'Em On Down" and named as a tribute to their friend and folk singer, Roy Harper.
 The original LP credited the arrangement to "Charles Obscure", a band in-joke.
 It features Plant's voice fed through a vibrato amplifier.